bcohenboulakia/nbworkshop/README.md

 ## Presentation

-_nbworkshop_ is a tool for preparing and distributing Python exercise Notebooks with hidden solutions or instructor-only comments:
+_nbworkshop_ is a tool for preparing and distributing Python exercise Jupyter Notebooks with hidden solutions or instructor-only comments:
 ![Simple nbworkshop example](https://github.com/user-attachments/assets/be557bda-6294-432e-8739-4d19538a341e)

+The tool is compatible with standard Jupyter notebooks (`.ipynb` files), which you can create or edit with Jupyter or JupyterLab.

 _nbworkshop_ deliberately does not include automated validation, grading, or advanced distribution features, offering a much simpler configuration than more comprehensive systems like _nbgrader_, with no complicated workflow or rigid directory structure: you only need to mark the parts to hide (in code or markdown cells) and generate student versions.
 This keeps tutor and students content perfectly synchronized, eliminating the risk of manual errors.